mhasanmhasan/from-bash-to-go-part-ii/README.md

 }
 ```

-We write (print) the string "hello" to the thing supplied as the function's argument.
+We write (print) the string "hello" to `w` supplied as the function's argument.
 And since the argument (parameter more precisely) is an interface it can be multiple kinds of things.
 Or more precisely it can be any type that implements the `io.Writer` interface, i.e. has a function with the `Write(p []byte) (int, error)` signature attached.

 There are many implementations of `io.Writer` in the standard library.
 Two of them are `bytes.Buffer` and `os.Stdout`.
 We can write to a bytes buffer in the test